 Demonstrating this breed’s stunning ability to learn tricks, Hyper Hank, an Australian Shepherd, actually showed off his Frisbee-catching skills during the Super Bowl in 1978.
 He and his owner were also invited to visit President Carter in the White House.

-There is a miniature version of this breed, but it’s not formally recognized by the AKC.
+There is a miniature version of this breed, but it’s called the Miniature American Shepherd.

-They’re considered a size variety of the parent Australian Shepherd breed rather than their own separate category.
-Miniature Aussies are identical in appearance to the standard sized Australian Shepherd, but don’t expect a smaller personality to accompany the smaller body.
+There is a long history about their name and how the group came to be.
+Miniature American are identical in appearance to the standard sized Australian Shepherd, just smaller.
 These little dogs are just as energetic, lively, and herd-focused as their larger counterparts.
 They measure 14-18 inches for males, and 14 all the way up to but not including 18 inches for females.

 This Miniature Australian Shepherd is four months old and weighs six pounds.
 It’s estimated that she will be 15 pounds when fully grown.
 Note the eye on the right of the picture is bi-colored; the top half is green and the bottom half is blue.

-An Australian Shepherd puppy will cost you anywhere from $1,000-$2,000.
-If you have the energy to match that of these beautiful dogs and the desire to train them, you may just have found the breed for you.
+If you have the energy to match these beautiful dogs and the desire to train them, you may just have found the breed for you.